Ultra-Tech-code/Thrift-Project/README.md

-# Sample Hardhat Project
+# Thrift Project

+This project is deployed on Torochain

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It conatains contracts, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks:

+# deployeed address: 0x9377C1e6747e9b9541d79B5Dd0eC404597802CBa

 ```shell
 npx hardhat help